snaden/assassinsFrontend/README.md

 ### Client Development

-This repository hosts the files for the Client component of our app, which builds on top of PhoneGap framework.
+This repository hosts the files for the Client component of our app, which builds on top of the PhoneGap framework.

 ### Cordova and PhoneGap

 Cordova is an open source framework that enables us to write our mobile app using HTML, CSS, and JavaScript.
 PhoneGap builds on top of Cordova to provide extra features.
-We have tested deploying our app to iOS 7 and Android platform.
+We have tested deploying our app to iOS 7 and Android platforms.
 For detailed platform support, check out this link: http://docs.phonegap.com/en/edge/guide_support_index.md.html#Platform%20Support

 If you are interested in learning more about PhoneGap, the developer document is